 Find us with Google Maps

-Any adult may get a Sturgis Library card with proof of ID.
+Any adult may get a Sturgis Library card with ID indicating their address.
 Children must be 5 years of age to get a card, and all children under the age of 13 need the consent of a parent in order to borrow materials from Sturgis Library.

 To register for a Sturgis Library CLAMS card, stop by the library with a piece of valid identification showing your current address.

 The Sturgis Library loans books, movies on DVD, audio books, music on CD, magazines, museum passes, jigsaw puzzles, and unique items in our Library of Things.
 We also loan downloadable e-books and audiobooks.

 Most books, music, audiobooks, and magazines circulate for 2 weeks, and most movies circulate for 1 week — some series circulate for 2.
 Items renews automatically up to three times as long as no one is waiting for them.
 There are some exceptions to these rules.